-Hilary grew up in Wales where there is a long tradition of choral music and has been singing in choirs for as long as she can remember, performing locally and nationally in concerts, festivals and eisteddfods.
-She also studied the classical guitar to grade 8 and has used this over the years to accompany herself as a singer.
+Hilary grew up in Wales where there is a long tradition of choral music and has been singing in choirs for as long as she can remember performing locally and nationally in concerts, music festivals and Eisteddfods.
+She studied the classical guitar to grade 8 and during this time enjoyed master classes with guitarists John Williams and Julian Bream.
+Hilary also sings in a contemporary Christian band and has used her guitar to accompany herself as a singer for many years.
 Her passion for singing led her to audition for Mirabilé where she is enjoying being part of a female ensemble and rising to the challenge that each new piece brings.

 “I couldn’t imagine a life without song!”

 Born in Nottingham, Becky was a member of the Cantamus Girls Choir from the age of 13, and took part in various competitions and festivals during this time.
 She also achieved her grade 8 singing and grade 5 musical theory, whilst doing her A Levels.
 Becky then went to the University of Plymouth to study History and Politics.
 She lived in Devon for 5 years, and during this time she joined the Exeter Philharmonic Choir.
 Becky moved back to Nottingham in late 2017, and subsequently joined Mirabilé in September 2018.

 “Singing with Mirabilé has reignited my love for music.
 I feel so fortunate to be part of such a wonderful group“